PeerHeer/mc-list-utils/README.md

 - Min (integer lists only)
 - Slicing
 - Popping
-- Negative indices for lookup
+- Negative indices for delete